 Process until smooth, then slowly drizzle in the oil while processing.
 The jalapeno sauce will become nice and creamy, about 4-5 minutes or so.

 What's happening is an emulsification, which is basically causing everything to become a single sauce that thickens up and becomes creamy.

 See how creamy it is?
 Taste and add more salt as desired.

 If you’d like a thinner sauce, add in a few tablespoons of the reserved boiling water.
 Mine was perfect without adding any of the reserved water.

 Serving Your Creamy Jalapeno Sauce

 Use this jalapeno sauce as a table condiment.
-Spoon it over any type of taco or burrito, pretty much anything you’d serve up at a Mexican or Tex-Mex restaurant.
+Spoon it over any type of taco or burrito, taco salad dressing, cheese or chicken quesadillas, pretty much anything you'd serve up at a Mexican or Tex-Mex restaurant.